Gass-Dev/Gass-Dev/README.md

 Hi 👋, I'm Gass ( Gwenaelle)

-I am a junior web developer, based in Paris
+I'm a junior web developer, based in Paris.

-- 📁 I’m currently working on my API Rest and App React.js DUMP his my end-of-training project.
+I'm on a work-study programme in Application Design and Development.
+I'm looking for a company for a position of Web Developer Js.

-- 💻 I’m currently learning API Rest, React.js, Node.js.
+💻 My stacks : API Rest, Javascript, ReactJs, NodeJs.

+During my training, I will work with ReactJs, Electron, Typescript.
+I would also like to see the basics of Python.

 Links :

 LinkedIn: https://www.linkedin.com/in/gwenaelle-fouquet/

 CV/Portfolio: https://madebygass.com/